dnanexus/dxfuse/README.md

 In theory, it should be possible to use `suid` to achive this instead, but that does not currently work.

-To mount a dnanexus project `mammals` on local directory `/home/jonas/foo` do:
+To mount a dnanexus project `mammals` in local directory `/home/jonas/foo` do:
 ```
 dxfuse /home/jonas/foo mammals
 ```

+Make sure your mount point (e.g. `/home/jonas/foo` in the example above) is an empty directory, because dxfuse mnt will hide the content of the mount point untill dxfuse is stopped.

 The bootstrap process has some asynchrony, so it could take it a second two to start up.
 It spawns a separate process for the filesystem